zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 **Wrap-up (15 minutes)**

--   Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.
+-   Review preferred solution

-## Before the whiteboard design session: how to prepare
+## Before the whiteboard design session: How to prepare

 Before conducting your first whiteboard design session:

--   Read the Student guide (including the case study) and Trainer Guide
+-   Read the Student guide (including the case study) and Trainer guide.

--   Become familiar with all key points and activities
+-   Become familiar with all key points and activities.

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

--   Prior to the whiteboard design session, discuss the case study to pick up more ideas
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas.

--   Make notes for later
+-   Make notes for later.

-## During the whiteboard design session: tips for an effective whiteboard design session
+## During the whiteboard design session: Tips for an effective whiteboard design session

-**Refer to the Trainer Guide** to stay on track and observe the timings.
+**Refer to the Trainer guide** to stay on track and observe the timings.

 **Do not expect to memorize every detail** of the whiteboard design session.